MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 Supported undo cell operations:

 - Insert or delete cell.
-You can revoke the delete operations by selecting **Undo** (the text content is kept along with the cell).
+You can revoke the deleted operations by selecting **Undo** (the text content is kept along with the cell).
 - Reorder cell.
 - Toggle parameter.
 - Convert between code cell and Markdown cell.